 Of course, the final decision on whether or how to act on such considerations rests with the client’s senior management or directors.
 But in relation to strategy, the advice which John Farage O’Brien provides is based on 15 years of concentrated dispute resolution experience and an encyclopedic knowledge of the construction industry.

-CONSTRUCTION DISPUTES by their nature tend to be quite complex to resolve because they are often quite difficult to understand.
+Construction Disputes by their nature tend to be quite complex to resolve because they are often quite difficult to understand.
 Their factual matrices generally cross over four separate areas of professional discipline often requiring a ‘committee’ of equals to assess the facts and merits of any given case.

-It is extremely rare to have ADR practitioners and advisors that are fluent in knowledge and experience across each discipline and thus it is rare to find practitioners who are truly capable of applying the correct weighting to each which is crucial to reaching a holistic and balanced understanding of the matter before assessing the true risk for the party it advises.
+It is extremely rare to have ADR practitioners and advisors who are fluent in knowledge and experience across each discipline and thus it is rare to find practitioners who are truly capable of applying the correct weighting to each which is crucial to reaching a holistic and balanced understanding of the matter before assessing the true risk for the party it advises.

 At John Farage O’Brien, we group these disciplines into four main areas: technical, contractual, commercial, and legal.
 The fact that they generally include these four elements makes construction disputes complex to resolve — but we offer balanced advice across all four.